Previously know as ISEB Requirements Engineering this 3 day course is a core module for the Business Analysis Diploma

-Delegates will learn how to work with stakeholders and others to ensure the requirements are complete, unambiguous, realistic and testable.
+Delegates will learn how to work with stakeholders and other requirements actors to ensure the requirements are complete, unambiguous, realistic and testable.

 There are no specific pre-requisites for this course.